 - Download docs

 The incoming signal is rectified with a precision full wave rectifier (IC2C, IC2D).
 Then feed to a low pass filter for smoothing (IC2B).
 The given filter values here are optimized for use with the Shakuhachi, but can easily changed to your needs.
 The filter values affect the ripple and the timing of the output control voltage.
 The gate and the trigger signal is derived from the filter output with means of a comparator (IC3C).
 You can adjust the sense level with the threshold potentiometer.
+The response time is switched with SW1.
 The gate is indicated with a LED.
 The trigger pulse is derived from the gate with an differentiator (IC3D).
 The other circuitry does some level shifting and buffering.

 CV output scope picture

 The picture above shows the control voltage of the envelope follower following a signal of 200Hz sine wave from a VCA (purple line) with a square control voltage (blue line).

 The picture above shows the control voltage of the envelope follower following a signal of 200Hz sine wave from a VCA with a control voltage set by an ADSR.